inetum-orleans/docker-devbox-ddb/docs/features/fixuid.md

     As many other ddb features are available through [jsonnet feature](./jsonnet.md), you should really consider using it.
 This will help you to build simpler, shorter and smarter `docker-compose` configuration.

+!!! info "Disable or customize fixuid automatic configuration"

+    You may need to disable fixuid automatic configuration.
+Use the following comments in your Dockerfile.jinja.

+    - `# fixuid-disable`: Disable both download of fixuid.tar.gz and whole auto-configuration.
+Use this to disable fixuid totally for this Dockerfile.
+    - `# fixuid-manual`: Only keep download of fixuid.tar.gz.
+Use this to configure fixuid totally manually in the Dockerfile.
+    - `# fixuid-manual-install`: Keep download of fixuid.tar.gz and auto-configuration of ENTRYPOINT.
+You still have to install fixuid manually in the Dockerfile.
+    - `# fixuid-manual-entrypoint`: Keep download of fixuid.tar.gz and installation of required files.
+You still have to invoke fixuid manually in the Entrypoint.